 15.2 Delivery of the sold Works to the purchasers is the responsibility of the artists.

-15.3 Any uncollected Works will attract the storage fee of £20 per Work for the first week (part or whole).
+15.3 Any uncollected Works will attract a storage fee of £20 per Work for the first week (part or whole).
 The cost increases by £5 per week.
 These charges must be paid before collection and will be a lien on the uncollected Works.